Glen Byam Shaw: Early years

-1930s and World War II
+1930s and Second World War

 Byam Shaw and Baddeley toured together in South Africa in 1931, in a repertory of three plays.
 The following year, Byam Shaw appeared at the Lyceum in Max Reinhardt's mime play The Miracle, with Lady Diana Cooper as the Madonna, Tilly Losch as the nun and Leonid Massine as the Spielmann.
 In 1933, Byam Shaw took over from Gielgud as Richard II in the long-running play Richard of Bordeaux by 'Gordon Daviot' (Josephine Tey); the following year he played Darnley in another historical play by the same author, Queen of Scots, opposite Gwen Ffrangcon-Davies and Laurence Olivier, directed by Gielgud.

 Byam Shaw continued to work with Gielgud, playing Laertes to his Hamlet in 1934, and Benvolio in the celebrated 1935 New Theatre production of Romeo and Juliet with Peggy Ashcroft as Juliet, Edith Evans as the Nurse and Gielgud and Olivier alternating the roles of Romeo and Mercutio.
 During that New season, Gielgud invited Byam Shaw to join him in directing Richard II for the Oxford University Dramatic Society.
 Denison, who was in the cast, describes Byam Shaw as "stimulating, firm, and courteous to his undergraduate cast".
 Byam Shaw enjoyed the experience of directing, and never having especially enjoyed acting he turned gladly to direction.

 Gielgud engaged Byam Shaw to direct Dodie Smith's Dear Octopus in 1938 with a cast including Gielgud, Marie Tempest, Kate Cutler and Baddeley.
-Byam Shaw concluded his acting career in the late 1930s in roles including D'Arcy in a dramatisation of Pride and Prejudice, character parts in The Merchant of Venice and Richard II, and Sir Benjamin Backbite in The School for Scandal.
+Byam Shaw concluded his acting career in the late 1930s in roles including Darcy in a dramatisation of Pride and Prejudice, character parts in The Merchant of Venice and Richard II, and Sir Benjamin Backbite in The School for Scandal.
 After appearing in Michel Saint-Denis's short season at the Phoenix Theatre in 1938, his final role was Horatio to Gielgud's Hamlet, both in London and at Elsinore Castle.

 As the Second World War loomed, Byam Shaw joined the emergency reserve of officers.
-In 1940 he was commissioned into the Royal Scots.
+On 3 January 1940, he was commissioned into the Royal Scots as a second lieutenant.
 He served in Burma from 1942 and was wounded.
 He ended his military service in 1945 as a major, making training films in India.
 While in Burma Byam Shaw conceived a production of Antony and Cleopatra dressed in the costumes of Shakespeare's time, rather than those of Ancient Rome and Egypt.
 On his return to civilian life, he directed it at the Piccadilly Theatre in 1946, with Godfrey Tearle and Edith Evans.
 The Manchester Guardian called his production "a very adroit and finished piece of work."